initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: Conclusion and Future Work

-KMCMD algorithms suffer from the random initial partition problem which may lead to different clustering results in different runs thus limiting the reliability of results.
-In this paper, we presented \textit{initKmix,} method to find initial partition for KMCMD algorithms.
-The algorithm uses an individual attribute to create initial partition in a run of a KMCMD algorithm.
-Multiple clustering results created by this procedure are combined to get initial partition.
-The clustering results obtained by using initial partition created by \textit{initKmix} were accurate and consistent, and outperformed the random partition method in terms of clustering accuracy on multiple datasets.
-The proposed clustering approach also performed better than other state-of-the-art clustering algorithms on multiple datasets.
-The study also suggests that KMCMD with \textit{initKmix} performed similar to or better than the individual clustering results of $m$ runs of KMCMD.
+KMD algorithms suffer from the random initial partition problem that can lead to different clustering results in different runs thereby undermining the reliability of results.
+In this paper, we presented \textit{initKmix,} an algorithm to find the initial partition for the KMCMD algorithm \citep{AmirLipika2007}.
+The algorithm uses an individual attribute to create the initial partition when running the KMCMD algorithm.
+Multiple clustering results created by this procedure are combined to obtain the initial partition.
+The clustering results obtained using the KMCMD algorithm with the initial partition created by \textit{initKmix} were accurate and consistent.
+The KMCMD algorithm with \textit{initKmix} algorithm outperformed KMCMD algorithm with the random initial partition method on multiple categorical and mixed datasets.
+The KMCMD algorithm with \textit{initKmix} algorithm also performed similar to or better than other state-of-the-art clustering algorithms on multiple categorical and mixed datasets.
+Computational complexity analysis and running time results suggest that the running time of the KMCMD algorithm with \textit{initKmix} is linear with respect to number of data points.
+Therefore, this clustering algorithm scales well with the number of data points.
+Results also demonstrated that the performance of the KMCMD algorithm with the \textit{initKmix} algorithm is robust to the choice of the $k$.

-In future, other KMCMD algorithms \cite{Huang1997,AutomatedWeightclus,Modhaclustering} with \textit{initKmix} will also be studied.
-KMCMD algorithms have been suggested for fuzzy clustering \cite{ji2012fuzzy} and subspace clustering \cite{Ahmadsubspace}, in future, we will explore the possibility of applying the proposed method to these kinds of clustering algorithms.
+In future, other KMD algorithms \citep{Huang1997,AutomatedWeightclus,Modhaclustering} with \textit{initKmix} will also be studied.
+KMD algorithms have been suggested for fuzzy clustering \citep{ji2012fuzzy,DU201746} and subspace clustering \citep{Ahmadsubspace}, in future, we will consider applying the \textit{initKmix} algorithm to these clustering algorithms.
+We will also investigate possible extension of \textit{initKmix} to find the value of \textit{k} for KMD algorithms.